© John Wiley & Sons A/S

 Original papers and review articles should, in most cases, not exceed 8 printed pages (approx. 700 words per printed page).
 Additional pages must be paid for by the authors at a current rate of GBP140 per page (does not apply to review articles).

-Contact Dermatitis accepts original articles, review articles, ‘Contact Points’ and letters to the editor.
+Contact Dermatitis accepts original articles, review articles, ‘Contact Points’, contributions addressing 'Education and Debate' and letters to the editor.

 For all submissions:

 (1) Concise informative title;